-- Rich Bitch: Cindy in The Professional.
+- Rich Bitch: Cindy.

 - Roaring Rampage of Revenge: Throughout the entire film, to avenge his son's death, Leonard Dawson sends the CIA, FBI, U.S. Army, as well as Snake, Gold/Sliver and even his own granddaughter Emily along with the butler to plot out revenge against Golgo 13.
 They all failed.
 Thus Leonard commits suicide.

 - Say My Name: Cindy says his name out loud as Duke found out who Dr. Z 'really' is before killing his target:Cindy: Who is this?